osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 Stories are collections of educational information about a Product or Vendor.
 Stories may be shared by many varieties of a particular Product - for instance the Salmon Story will likely apply to Coho, Chinook, and Sockeye salmon, which are all distinct Products.

-**Pre-requisites**

-If Images or Videos are going to be added to this Story, they should be created before the Story is created or you can directly create new one's from the story's from itself.

 **Required Data**

 Stories require the following fields to be filled out: